grafana/grafana/docs/sources/administration/service-accounts/create-service-account.md

 # Create a service account in Grafana

 You can create a service account in the service account tab of the organization.
-To manage your comuted workload with a user that is not tied to a user specifically.
+To manage your computed workload with a user that is not tied to a user specifically.

 Consider the following restriction when you create a service account:

 - A service account is identified by its name, which is unique to the entire suite of organizations.
 The name is set upon creation of the service account
-- Service accounts do not have passwords, and cannot log in via browsers or cookies
-- Service accounts are associated with private/public RSA key-pairs that are used for authentication to Grafana
 - Service accounts live on a organizational level and are restricted as such

 For more information about service accounts refer to [About service accounts in Grafana]({{< relref "./about-service-accounts.md">}}).

-For more information about creating service accounts via the API, refer to [Create service account via API]({{< relref "../../http_api/serviceaccount.md#get-single-serviceaccount-by-id">}}).
+For more information about creating service accounts via the API, refer to [Create service account via API]({{< relref "../../http_api/serviceaccount.md#create-service-account">}}).

 Before you begin: